ARTS-Laboratory/LPBF-Observer/system_development/Damascus/V0.5.0/software development/Event Camera/README.md

 ## Install the Arena Python API

-The Arena Python wheel file is installed with the Arena SDK.
+The Arena Python wheel (`.whl`) file is installed with the Arena SDK.

 **Default location:**